 Hyatt Regency Hotel– 5 star- a beautiful luxury hotel in Boudha in a huge compound with a view of the stupa, restaurants, health club, swimming pool.
 Rates depend on who you book with.
 Rates are better if booking through a travel agent.

 RESTAURANTS IN BOUDHA

-Next door to Thrangu Monastery is the favorite, The Garden Café (clean and good food).
-In Boudha, around the stupa, there’s Flavours, The Roadhouse Café, Maya Restaurant, Sakura Japanese Restaurant, Pho 99 (Vietnamese),Himalayan Java, The Stupa View (vegetarian), several Chinese and Tibetan restaurants and many others.
+Next door to Thrangu Monastery is The Garden Café (clean and good food).
+In Boudha, around the stupa, there’s Flavours, Sakura Japanese Restaurant, The Stupa View (vegetarian), Galleria, Ariya, Tibet Restaurant and The Roadhouse Café.
 Attached to Rabsel Guesthouse (Sechen Monastery) is a restaurant that has good vegetarian food.
-There’s a a Chinese vegetarian restaurant called “Happiness” around the stupa For more upscale restaurants there’s Tibet International Hotel on the Boudha Road which also has a coffee shop with good coffee, desserts, sandwiches, air con and wifi.
-The Hyatt Hotel has lovely location and restaurants with western prices.
-There are others but these are the ones I have eaten in or know of and can recommend.
+And of course, there’s the Hyatt which has lovely restaurants with western prices.
+There are others but these are the ones I have eaten in and can recommend.

 WEATHER AND CLOTHING

-All hotels and guesthouses have inexpensive laundry services (except the more expensive hotels)
+All hotels and guesthouses have inexpensive laundry services (except 5*)

 WHAT TO BRING & WHAT TO BUY HERE

 - a small flashlight for power outages and walking at night